Tetris1246/MainPageAPI/README.md

 ## What is it?
 MainPageAPI is a sort of tool for creating your own mainpage with own icons...
 ## Why it exists
-MainPageAPI exists, because some time ago i made [this](https://tetris1246.github.io/) page and after i shared it to my classmates.
-Everyone wanted just this one link replaced with another and so on.
+MainPageAPI exists, because some time ago i made [this](https://tetris1246.github.io/) page and after i shared it to my classmates, everyone wanted just this one link replaced with another and so on.
 That's the reason i developed this API.
 After a quick research i did not find a API like this one.
 Thats the reason why i published this.
 ## How to use it
 ### The structure